Learn how to set up and customize data exports from your Shopify store to Google Sheets with SyncRange.

 Configure the fundamental settings for your export:

-The date range applies to Orders, Line Items, Customers, and Sales Metrics only.
+The date range applies to Orders, Line Items, Customers, Sales Metrics, Product Analysis, Refund Analysis, Refund Line Analysis, Payouts, and Balance Transactions only.
 Products, Store, Locations, Inventory, and Inventory Locations always export all current data (no date filter).
 Choose a range that matches your reporting needs, shorter ranges are faster to export, while longer ranges provide more historical context.

-For Since last export, the first run falls back to today up to now (UTC), then future runs only fetch new rows for supported tabs.
+For Since last export, the first run falls back to today up to now (UTC), then future runs only fetch new rows for supported tabs (Orders, Line Items, Customers, Sales Metrics, Product Analysis, Refund Analysis, Refund Line Analysis, Payouts, Balance Transactions).

 Tip: 'Since last export' is especially well suited to Orders in Append mode, so each run adds only new rows to your Google Sheets and BigQuery tables.